happy family of three

 How Much Does a Family Health Insurance Plan Cost?

 Costs vary plan by plan, and tiers like Bronze and Gold will also affect how much you pay.
-However, in 2022 the average monthly premium cost of a Silver plan for a 40-year-old couple was $1,050.
-With a child added, the average would increase to $1,362 per month.
+However, in 2022, a Silver plan's average monthly premium price for a 40-year-old couple was $1,050.
+With a child added, the average would increase to $1,362 monthly.
 Then, for a family of five, a monthly premium is nearly $2,000.

 According to Forbes Advisors, these numbers are based on the national average premiums of marketplace plans.
 Actual costs can differ and depend on several factors.
 These include the number of people insured on the policy.

-As a general rule, the more comprehensive the coverage is, the higher the premium will be.
+As a general rule, the more comprehensive the coverage, the higher the premium.
 The lower the premium is, the higher the out-of-pockets can be.
 You may think of this as a trade-off.
-The plan you choose is determined by how often you and your family use the benefits you’re paying for.
+Your plan is determined by how often you and your family use the benefits you’re paying for.

-Insurance companies, both on and off the health insurance marketplace, also use age as a factor when determining a premium rate.
+Insurance companies on and off the health insurance marketplace also use age when determining a premium rate.
 For example, couples over 50 could pay an average monthly premium of almost $1,500 for a Silver plan.
 That rate rises for each child or person added to the plan.
 That’s significantly less than what younger couples pay.
 This is because the insurers view an older couple as a higher risk, so they raise the premium rate.
-For you and your spouse, that means expecting rates to rise as you grow older.
+That means expecting rates to rise for you and your spouse as you grow older.

 Federal Government Subsidies on Individual and Family Health Insurance

-Paying for health insurance can easily become burdensome, especially if you can’t afford the options given to you.
-To help with that, the federal government offers what’s called subsidies to individuals and families who qualify.
+Paying for health insurance can quickly become burdensome, especially if you can’t afford the options given to you.
+To help with that, the federal government offers subsidies to qualified individuals and families.
 Subsidies are based on their income and household size.
 There are two kinds available: Advanced Premium Tax Credit (APTC), and Cost Sharing Reductions (CSRs).

-To be eligible for a subsidy, you have to reach certain qualifications.
+To be eligible for a subsidy, you have to reach specific qualifications.

 1. As previously stated, your income must be above the 100% Federal Poverty Level.